 Unfortunately, little remains of Circo Máximo, only the terrace remains, with its original oval shape, where it used to be the sand arena.

 Back in the Roman Empire times, forums were the heart of the city and the daily life of its citizens.
 They were big rectangular plazas surrounded by important buildings such as government buildings, temples, and markets.
 It was here that people used to buy goods, watch public speeches, and criminal trials, and gossip around.

 Inside the complex, you will be able to see countless roman monuments, some of them are in pieces, but others are relatively well preserved, as is the case of the Temple of Saturn, the Roman god associated with wealth, it was built in 497 BC and where the reserve of gold and silver of Rome were stored; The House of Vestals, located behind a circular building known as the Temple of Vestals, the house used to be the residence of the Vestals Virgins, venerated priestess; and Arch of Titus, built after the death of Emperor Titus to commemorate the victory over Jerusalem.

 Another point of interest is the famous Via Crucis, which used to be the main street in Ancient Rome, linking Colosseum to Piazza del Campidoglio.

-It is hard to understand nowadays the importance of the Roman Forum back in ancient Rome, but bear in mind that it was here that the citizens of Rome witnessed the funeral of Julius Cesar and the execution of Ciceros, to have an idea of the historical weight of this plaza.
+It is hard to understand nowadays the importance of the Roman Forum back in ancient Rome, but bear in mind that it was here that the citizens of Rome witnessed the funeral of Julius Cesar and the execution of Ciceros, to have an idea of the historical value of this plaza.

-The construction includes a covered market, front shops, and a residential apartment block.
-The products sold in the market would have come from all parts of the empire and would include fruits, vegetables, fish, wine, etc.
+It is believed that the products sold in the shops of the Trajan’s Market would have come from all parts of the empire and would include fruits, vegetables, fish, wine, etc.